 Is there anything else you would like me to know about her?

 Lastly, company policies aside, would you rehire her if you had the opportunity again?

 +1 000 000 0000 email@example.com

-Even though this is a written reference, you are still taking up someone’s time.
+Even though this is a written reference letter and not a telephone call, you are still taking up someone’s time.
 While you want to make sure you are getting all the information you need, err on the side of brevity in your questioning.
 No one expects the Spanish Inquisition.

-The recruitment team at Energy Resourcing knows this which is why we take such care when doing reference checks.
-The information we gather during reference checks helps our clients make informed hiring decisions, so we make sure to get as many details as we possibly can.
+We know how essential references are.
+The information we gather during reference checks helps our clients make informed hiring decisions.
+This is why we make sure to get as many details as we possibly can.
 We love what we do, and would love to help with your next hire.